-The band have been making major waves in their native America, with USA Today naming them one of 2015’s Artists to Watch.
-Their debut release ‘Smoke’ saw them become the first band to have a debut single reach #1 on the Billboard Country Airplay Chart this decade while its video received a nomination at the CMT Music Awards.
+The band have been making major waves in their native America, ever since Rolling Stone Country hailed the band as the Best Up-and-Comer at 2014’s Austin City Limits and USA Today named them one of 2015’s Artists to Watch.
+Their debut release ‘Smoke’ saw them become the first band to have a debut single reach #1 on the Billboard Country Airplay Chart while its video received a nomination at the CMT Music Awards.

 With Michael Hobby leading on vocals, Bill Satcher and Zach Brown on guitar and Graham Deloach on bass, the band create a fresh fusion of classic sounds – a hybrid of Lynyrd Skynyrd, the Allman Brothers, Black Crowes and Exile on Main Street-era Rolling Stones – wrapped up in a modern-country context.

 Hobby and Satcher first met while checking out guitars at the only music store in Newberry, South Carolina.
 DeLoach, first cousins with Satcher, entered the picture during summer holidays while visiting from Georgia.

 The trio then moved to Nashville and soon invited friend of a friend Brown to join.
 Living together and writing songs they experienced the full ups and downs of broken promises, record label changes and management problems but persevered and ended up recording their debut album ‘Southernality’ with producer Dave Cobb, (Rival Sons, Chris Cornell, Shooter Jennings) at the Zac Brown Band’s Southern Ground Recording Studio in Nashville.